 Public riding performancesThe Spanish Riding School's public performances take place in the Hofburg Winter Riding School, which was opened in 1735 at the request of Habsburg Emperor Charles VI.
 The performances play to international audiences in Vienna, and the school's leading horses and riders have toured the world.
 Today, the school is dedicated to the traditional breeding of Lipizzaners and the rearing of prime stallions, as well as preserving the High School of Classical Horsemanship.

-Visit the historically authentic apartments of Emperor Franz Joseph and Elisabeth, and admire the magnificent porcelain, glass and silverware used at the Hapsburg dining table.
-You can explore the many different facets of the royal family’s fascinating lives.
+Imperial Treasury and Sisi MuseumThe Imperial Treasury called Schatzkammer, holds some of the world's most valuable treasures and is definitely worth stopping by when visiting Vienna and Hofburg.
+You should also pay a visit to the historically authentic apartments of Emperor Franz Joseph and Elisabeth at the Sisi Museum, and admire the magnificent porcelain, glass and silverware used at the Hapsburg dining table.
+You can also explore the many different facets of the royal family’s fascinating lives.

 After a day of exploring the fascinating history of this beautiful city, head back to the stylish Radisson Blu Style Hotel in Vienna, located mere minutes from the Hofburg Palace and a number of other grand attractions.
 Enjoy a delicious local dining experience at the Sapori Restaurant and round off your evening with a signature drink in the contemporary environment at H12 Bar.